thatlr/Delphi-SupportUnits/README.md

 # Delphi-SupportUnits
 Various units to deal with memory allocation and general issues

+General note:
+I do believe that someone could benefit from the publication of this helper units, but if you have other or better solutions, or don't see the issues addressed here, please continue to go your own way.

 ## ReserveLow2GB

 This can be used to test for inappropriate pointer usage, caused by casting a pointer to a (signed) 32bit integer.
 Such value